AlfaDitoOnGithub/Construct3_8bitshooter/README.md

 using resources that are royalty free and available in the net

-not yet done, need to add start screen, end screen, score, Health bar, and a Big Boss in the end.
+Kinda done, Available to play on the pages.[https://alfaditoongithub.github.io/Construct3_8bitshooter/]